 hostnamectlare often reverted back to the provider’s default name after a restart.
 Enabling it ensures your manual configuration remains persistent.

-For a complete guide on managing these names, you can refer to the official cloud-init documentation on hostname updates.
+For a complete guide on managing these settings, you can refer to the official cloud-init documentation on hostname updates.

 Hope this helps.